DRuggeri/bind_query_exporter/README.md

  - Using the `--names.include.file` to identify if clients on your network are reaching out to forbidden domain names
  - Using the `--names.exclude.file` to see if your authoritative DNS server is receiving queries for domain names you don't own

-Depending on the use case, enabling `--names.capture-client` and `--names.reverse-lookup` may be helpful.
+Depending on the use case, enabling `--names.capture-client` and `--reverse-lookup` may be helpful.

 ## BIND configuration